AustraliaSim/aussim-docs/docs/constitution/index.md

 * Nominations are to be solicited via a Reddit post for at least 72 hours.
 *  A nomination must secure the following number of seconders:
     * Guardian - 10
-    * Moderation Team member - 6
+    * Administrator - 6
     * All other - 4
-* The Moderation Team must accept all eligible nominations reach the required number of seconders unless:
+* The Administrators must accept all eligible nominations reach the required number of seconders unless:
-    * The nominated person has committed prior misconduct contrary to the Code of Conduct or similar of such severity that the Moderation Team is satisfied that the nomination should not proceed; or
+    * The nominated person has committed prior misconduct contrary to the Code of Conduct or similar of such severity that the Administrators is satisfied that the nomination should not proceed; or
-    * The nomination person has, in the opinion of the Moderation Team, demonstrated an inability to hold the position.
+    * The nomination person has, in the opinion of the Administrators, demonstrated an inability to hold the position.

 ### Debate period